-At a series of fall hearings in Atlanta, Boston and Denver, the U.S. Department of Education gathered leading researchers in testing and solicited public comment as it begins to

-From left, AFT members Jody Papini, Catalina Fortino and Kristina Robertson brought the teachers' voice to federal hearings on testing. develop rules for the competitive grant program-an opportunity many AFT members, many of whom traveled thousands of miles to testify, felt was too important to waste.
+At a series of fall hearings in Atlanta, Boston and Denver, the U.S. Department of Education gathered leading researchers in testing and solicited public comment as it begins to develop rules for the competitive grant program-an opportunity many AFT members, many of whom traveled thousands of miles to testify, felt was too important to waste.
 By far, it was AFT members who constituted the biggest voice for classroom teachers at these hearings, expressing on-theground professional concerns and hopes when it comes to testing and accountability.